- Home

 The three fundamental rules of logarithms: the product rule \log_b(xy) = \log_b x + \log_b y, the quotient rule \log_b\!\left(\frac{x}{y}\right) = \log_b x - \log_b y, and the power rule \log_b(x^n) = n\log_b x.

-Why is Logarithm Properties important?
+What is the Logarithm Properties formula?

 Prerequisites